pratikmallya/interview_questions/README.md

 such interview questions found all over the web, and attempt to solve them on my own, using python3.

+Also, I shall be including tests to make sure that the code works.
+And run the tests on Travis-CI after each push.

 All material &copy; Pratik Mallya